 |Good For||Practice Management, Billing, Client Interactions|

-For psychotherapists, keeping accurate notes on patient progress is critical, and prescribing psychotherapy treatment plans a must.
+For psychotherapists, keeping accurate notes on patient progress is critical, and prescribing psychotherapy treatment plans is a must.
 Fortunately, there is no shortage of software for psychotherapy practices that make clinical documentation and clinical note-taking much easier, all while tracking patients’ session histories.
 Even some of the most robust and helpful psychotherapy software is relatively inexpensive to sign up for and use.

 Standalone systems are ideal for smaller practices with an equally lower volume of psychotherapy progress notes needing to be stored.
 But larger practices with higher note-taking volume can benefit from a fully-integrated EHR suite and appointment booking software for psychotherapy practices.